SEND

 My Happy Mind

-We are very excited to announce that we will be starting the My Happy Mind Curriculum this Summer and continuing the programme in September 2023.
+We are very excited to announce that we will be continuing the My Happy Mind Curriculum academic year.

 My Happy Mind is a science-backed programme grounded in the latest science and research about what it takes to create positive wellbeing.